-- > Become upset / aggressive if you are hungry and can't hunt. - Boredom if you have nothing to do during the day, when you would normally be hunting for food.
+- > Stereotyped behaviour and aggression toward other dolphins and humans frequently arises when dolphins are denied their natural foraging behaviour. - Boredom if you have nothing to do during the day, when you would normally be hunting for food.
 Leading to behavioral changes. - > Health problems without the right diet.

-Slide 18 Confined to a pool
+Slide 20 Confined to a pool